Staying Healthy During Pregnancy

 - increase energy

 Low-impact, moderate-intensity exercise activities (such as walking and swimming) are great choices.
-You also can try yoga or Pilates classes, DVDs, or videos that are tailored for pregnancy.
+You also can try yoga or Pilates classes, videos, or exercise apps that are tailored for pregnancy.
 These are low-impact and they work on strength, flexibility, and relaxation.

-But you should limit high-impact aerobics and avoid certain sports and activities that pose a risk of falling or abdominal injury.
-Typical limitations include contact sports, downhill skiing, scuba diving, and horseback riding.
+But you should limit high-impact aerobics and avoid sports and activities that pose a risk of falling or abdominal injury.
+These include contact sports, downhill skiing, scuba diving, and horseback riding.

 It’s also important to be aware of how your body changes.
-During pregnancy, your body produces a hormone known as relaxin, which is believed to help prepare the pubic area and the cervix for the birth.
+During pregnancy, your body makes a hormone known as relaxin.
+It’s believed to help prepare the pubic area and the cervix for the birth.
 The relaxin loosens the ligaments in your body, making you less stable and more prone to injury.

-Whatever type of exercise you choose, make sure to take frequent breaks and remember to drink plenty of fluids.
-And use common sense — slow down or stop if you get short of breath or feel uncomfortable.
-If you have any questions about doing a certain sport or activity during your pregnancy, talk to your health care provider for specific guidelines.
+Whatever type of exercise you choose, make sure to take lots of breaks and drink plenty of fluids.
+Slow down or stop if you get short of breath or feel uncomfortable.
+If you have any questions about doing a sport or activity during your pregnancy, talk to your health care provider.

 It’s important to get enough sleep during your pregnancy.
-Your body is working hard to accommodate a new life, so you’ll probably feel more tired than usual.
+You’ll probably feel more tired than usual.
 And as your baby gets bigger, it will be harder to find a comfortable position when you’re trying to sleep.

 Ask what your health care provider recommends.
 In most cases, lying on either side should do the trick and help take some pressure off your back.
-To create a more comfortable resting position either way, prop pillows between your legs, behind your back, and underneath your belly.
+For a more comfortable resting position either way, prop pillows between your legs, behind your back, and underneath your belly.

 Some Things to Avoid